 Where did we leave off?
 Oh yes, I was in despair and just dxed bipolar.
 At this point, I went into an outpatient program at Shoal Creek Mental Hospital in Austin.
 It was run by Penny Kruger.
 She’s a DBT master.
 DBT stands for Dialectical Behavior Therapy.
 It helps you control your impulses and be more mindful.
 DBT literally saved my life.
 I began working with her after the program was finished.
-Then, I went to support groups that she ran for several years.
+I went to support groups for years.

 I also found a good therapist, Laura McDowell, who I see to this day.
 My psychiatrist, J. Bernard Cordoba is there to help me as well.
 Alexa Sparkman, who runs support groups for Overcoming Mind Hunger, is a nutritional counselor who taught me how to actually learn what hunger and satiety were.
 As a bulimic, I never felt full.
 I needed and still need these professionals to help me navigate my life.

-The important thing is that I got help.
+I got help.
 I finally gave up trying to do it on my own.
-At this time, I lost some weight, but not a lot.
-I even had a lap band done in 2010.
+I lost some weight, but not a lot.
+I had a lap band done in 2010.
 It was not a success.
 I mean I lost weight.
-Prior to surgery, I was about 400 lbs.
+I was about 400 lbs before surgery.
 My highest weight ever was 444.
 Yes, I had trouble typing that.
 It’s unacceptable to me.
 I am disgusted by it, but I own it.

 The first time I walked into Alexa’s support group, I could only eat pudding and soft foods.
 If I tried anything more ‘intense’, I would get stuck and have to go back to the surgeon to un-fill my band.
 Three years of that and I had had enough.
 The new surgeon decided he wanted me to have the duodenal switch.
 One side effect was uncontrollable diarrhea.
 Thanks, but no thanks.
 I fired the doctor and left bariatric surgery behind.